 - An SLR (single lens reflex) camera also has a reflex mirror, but it focuses on live optical viewing through its lens.

 When it comes to shutter speed, an SLR has speeds of up to 1/1000, while a DSLR camera has shutter speeds of up to 1/4000.
 This means a DSLR will enable you to record faster images.

-One of the beneficial things of a DSLR camera is that it will provide you with a live preview, while SLR cameras don’t.
+One of the beneficial things about a DSLR camera is that it will provide you with a live preview, while SLR cameras don’t.
 DSLR cameras have the latest technology that can benefit you, such as when it comes to how much you can store on them.

 Since they make use of memory cards, DSLR cameras are perfect for astrophotography sessions because you can store thousands of images without a problem.
 SLRs, on the other hand, use film and can only store about 36 images at a time.

-Finally, with DSLR cameras you can change lenses, which you can’t do with SLRs.
+Finally, with DSLR cameras, you can change lenses, which you can’t do with SLRs.
 This provides you with more options when taking pictures of the sky.

 What about mirrorless cameras?